-The objective of this audit was to determine whether the DoD complied with Public Law 113-101, “Digital Accountability and Transparency Act of 2014” (DATA Act).
-We assessed the completeness, accuracy, timeliness, and quality of the DoD’s first quarter FY 2019 financial and award data submitted for publication on USAspending.gov, and the DoD’s implementation and use of the Government-wide financial data standards (data elements) established by the Office of Management and Budget (OMB) and the Department of the Treasury (the Treasury).
+The objective of this audit was to determine whether the U.S. Army Corps of Engineers (USACE) complied with Public Law 113-101, “Digital Accountability and Transparency Act of 2014” (DATA Act).
+We assessed the completeness, accuracy, timeliness, and quality of USACE’s first quarter FY 2019 financial and award data submitted for publication on USAspending.gov.
+We also assessed the USACE implementation and use of the Government-wide financial data standards (data elements) established by the Office of Management and Budget (OMB) and the Department of the Treasury (the Treasury).

 Federal agencies submit their financial and award data to the Treasury’s DATA Act Broker application, which compiles agency data for publication on USAspending.gov.
 Agencies are required to use the DATA Act Broker to upload three files containing data from their internal financial systems and records.

-File A – Appropriations Account.
-File A contains the FY cumulative appropriations account summary data.
+• File A – Appropriations Account.
+File A contains the fiscal year cumulative appropriations account summary data.

 The DATA Act Broker extracts spending data from Government-wide award reporting systems that contain data on Federal contracts, grants, and award recipients.

-File D2 – Grants.
-File D2 contains grant award and awardee data extracted from the Financial Assistance Broker Submission system on grant and other financial assistance awards.
+• File D2 – Grants.
+File D2 contains grant award and awardee data extracted from the Financial Assistance Broker Submission system on grant and financial assistance awards.

-File F – Sub-award Data.
-File F contains information extracted from the FFATA Sub‑award Reporting System on awards made to sub‑recipients under a prime contract or grant award.
+• File F – Sub-award Data.
+File F contains information extracted from FFATA Sub‑award Reporting System on awards made to sub‑recipients under a prime contract or grant award.

-The DoD did not comply with all DATA Act requirements because File C did not contain financial data from all of the DoD’s financial systems, and the DoD data quality plan did not contain processes for identifying, managing, and mitigating risk related to data quality.
+• the USACE data quality plan did not contain processes for identifying, managing, and mitigating risk related to data quality.

-We recommend that the Senior Accountable Official identify required DATA Act source systems and include the data necessary for complete File C – Award Financial submission.
-In addition, we recommend that the Under Secretary of Defense (Comptroller)/Chief Financial Officer, DoD, revise and implement the data quality plan in accordance with OMB Memorandum M-18-16, “Appendix A to OMB Circular No. A-123, Management of Reporting and Data Integrity Risk.”
-The revised data quality plan should include, at a minimum:
+We recommend that the USACE Chief of Engineers and Commanding General revise and implement the USACE data quality plan in accordance with OMB M-18-16, “Appendix A to OMB Circular No. A-123, Management of Reporting and Data Integrity Risk.”
+The revised plan should include, at a minimum:

 a. assignment of roles and responsibilities for ensuring DATA Act data quality;